The At Home Program - Eligibility and Application

-The At Home Program is designed to support children and teens with a severe disability or complex health care needs – find out about eligibility requirements and services available:
+The At Home Program is designed to support children and teens with a severe disability or complex health care needs – find out about the application and eligibility requirements below.

 Apply for the At Home Program

 Note for people living in the areas in and around Prince Rupert/Haida Gwaii, Smithers, Terrace or Kelowna: There is a different application process to access At Home Program Medical Benefits for families living in these areas.
 If you live in one of these areas, please use the link to the pilot areas At Home Program Medical Benefits application process.

 The process for other parts of the province is as follows:

 Step 1: With help from a doctor, complete the At Home Program Application (PDF).